 I usually become to absorbed in what I'm reading to snack while I'm trying to flip pages.
 I'm also a fast reader, so I find it incredibly distracting to eat and try to read!

-What is your favourite drink while reading?
+What is your favorite drink while reading?

 Do you tend to mark your books as you read, or does the idea of writing in books horrify you?

 It really depends on what I'm reading.
 If I'm reading something history related, I will usually jot notes down.
 And depending on what kind of novel it is, I might circle or star something.
 I used to do much more to my books when I was in college, but I've fallen out of that habit.
 It is fun to go back and reread those old notes!

 How do you keep your place while reading a book?
 Bookmark?
 Dog-ears?
 Laying the book flat open?

 I am very kind to my books.
 I always use a bookmark (or a scrap of paper, a postcard, something) when I'm reading.
 Since I consider my book collection more of a library, I want to take care of them so they last.
 That might sound silly, but it's how I see.
 I also try to protect the spines of my books as much as possible, but if it breaks, it breaks.
 I have quite a few hefty paperbacks with broken spines, and that's AOK.

 I will say that if I lend a book out, I do expect the person will treat it the way I do.
 I mean, I know things happen, but if you destroy one of my books, that's the last time I will ever let you borrow from me.
 My BIL is one of those people that lost the privilege of borrowing from me.